kw7oe/kw7oe.github.io/content/posts/last-6-weeks-of-rc.md

 Center (RC).
 Time flies once we enter the last 6 weeks of RC.
 Can't believe that in a blink of eye, I have "never graduated" from my RC batch.

-In the previous post, I closed up the things I wanted to achieve on my last 6 weeks in RC.
-In this post, I'm going to reflect about my last 6 weeks in RC and later on walkthrough and update on the goals I set out.
+In the previous post, I closed up with the things I wanted to achieve on my last 6 weeks in RC.
+In this post, I will first talk about my personal review of my last 6 week in RC, starting with a reflection and then review the goals I set out previously.
+Then, I'll share about what I like about RC.

-This post is structured as:
+To summarize, this post is structured as:

 - [Reflection](#reflection)
 - [Review](#review)